GeoDaCenter/libgeoda_paper/README.md

 |Chicago|99999|52.83633333|10830.4|13514.23282|13189.34033|>5hours|3722.06271|1354.542644|1337.711333|1301.51|2826.268243|2541.72|355.573|

 <sup>4</sup>PySAL is running with Numba (version 0.52.0) by calling Moran_Local() function with parameters: keep_simulations=False and n_jobs=1.
 The n_jobs=1 parameter is used to explicitly set not using multi-threading on the function.
-However, the Moran_Local() function still takes 12 CPU cores (specifically 12 CPU threads) to run its sub-function `_prepare_univariate()` in parallel on the testing machine.
+However, the Moran_Local() function still takes 12 CPU cores (specifically 1200% CPU usage) to run its sub-function `_prepare_univariate()` in parallel on the testing machine.
 The Numba package will compile the python code into machine code when calling Moran_Local() the first time, and it takes extra 3-4 seconds which is not included in the testing results.

 ### 2.1.2 Using 4 CPU cores or 8 CPU threads (hyper-threading)<sup>5</sup>